 I read these words of God: “Duties are tasks entrusted to people by God; they are missions for people to complete.
 However, a duty is certainly not your own personally managed business, nor is it a counterweight to your standing out from the crowd.
 Some people use their duties as opportunities to engage in their own management and form cliques; some to satisfy their desires. … Such attitudes about duty are incorrect; they disgust God and must be urgently resolved” (“What Is the Adequate Performance of Duty?” in Records of Talks of Christ of the Last Days).
 “In the context of the work today, people will still do the same type of things as are represented by the words, ‘the temple is greater than God.’
 For example, people see fulfilling their duty as their job; they see bearing witness to God and battling the great red dragon as political movements in defense of human rights, for democracy and freedom; they turn their duty to utilize their skills into careers, but they treat fearing God and shunning evil as nothing but a piece of religious doctrine to observe; and so on.
 Are not these behaviors essentially the same as ‘the temple is greater than God’?
 The difference is that, two thousand years ago, people were carrying out their personal business in the physical temple, but today, people carry out their personal business in intangible temples.
 Those people that value rules see rules as greater than God, those people that love status see status as greater than God, those that love their career see careers as greater than God, and so on—all their expressions lead Me to say: ‘People praise God as the greatest through their words, but in their eyes everything is greater than God.’
 This is because as soon as people find an opportunity along their path of following God to display their own talents, or to carry out their own business or their own career, they distance themselves from God and throw themselves into their beloved career.
 As for what God has entrusted to them, and His will, those things have long since been discarded.
 What is the difference between the state of these people and those who conducted their own business in the temple two thousand years ago?” (“God’s Work, God’s Disposition, and God Himself III” in The Word Appears in the Flesh).

 As I considered God’s words, I gained more clarity on the essence of my own actions.
 I was resistant and stood in the way every time the leader transferred someone from my team, mainly because I treated my duty as my own personal enterprise.
 I always thought of those brothers and sisters as people I had trained, so they should do their duty within my own scope, driving the work in my team forward, and they shouldn’t be transferred.
 My thinking was so unreasonable, so absurd.
 Whatever caliber or strengths those brothers and sisters had was all predetermined by God for His own work.
 They should be placed anywhere in God’s house where they were needed.
 That’s a given.
 But I was trying to keep them under my control, treating them as tools to render service to me, to labor for me.
 I was resistant to anyone who wanted to transfer someone out, and I even made judgments and tried to form cliques behind the scenes.
-How was I any different from the Pharisees who opposed the Lord Jesus?
+How was I any different from the Pharisees who opposed the?
 The Pharisees saw the temple as their own sphere of influence and wouldn’t allow believers to leave it to follow the Lord Jesus.
 They stopped at nothing to control believers so they could preserve their own status and income, and shamelessly claimed that the believers belonged to them.
 As for me, I had kept brothers and sisters under my control, not wanting God’s house to transfer them.
 Wasn’t I expanding my own sphere of influence and opposing God?
 I was taking an antichrist’s path, resisting God, and I had offended His disposition!
 This thought frightened me, and I started to detest my selfishness and meanness.
 I rushed to pray to God in repentance.
 After that I went and spoke with Sister Lu about her transfer, and then spoke with the brother I’d deceived, fellowshiping and dissecting the nature and consequences of what I’d said so that he had some discernment.
 I finally gained a bit of peace.